polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 ### How can you sell Free Software?

 The above question has as many answers as there are distributors - However, why does money hold value?
-Money is basically just coloured toilet paper, right?
-The reasons why money holds value, is because you can do things with it, that you cannot do with coloured toilet paper.
+Money is basically just coloured paper, right?
+The reasons why money holds value, is because you can do things with it, that you cannot do with coloured paper.
 The same is true for a proprietary license of Phosphorus Five.
 I have spent more than a decade researching the ideas that are implemented in Phosphorus Five.
 This implies tens of thousands of hours, making _your_ job easier.
 Is your work worth money?
 If your answer is no to the previous question, please let me hire you, such that you can